-- the possibility of athletes with an impairment participating at an event where testing will take place; - the selection of an athlete with an impairment; - details of such impairment that may require modifications to the sample collection session;
+the possibility of athletes with an impairment participating at an event where testing will take place;

-- guidance on what modifications to the process are required in case an athlete representative is not present; - alternative equipment that might be necessary and how to obtain it; and - modified procedures and/or consent required for athletes with an intellectual impairment.
+- the selection of an athlete with an impairment; - details of such impairment that may require modifications to the sample collection session; - guidance on what modifications to the process are required in case an athlete representative is not present; - alternative equipment that might be necessary and how to obtain it; - that if an athlete requires additional equipment to be able to provide a sample, it is the athlete's responsibility to have this equipment and to know how to use it2; and - modified procedures and/or consent required for athletes with an intellectual impairment.
 The process for obtaining consent for athletes with an intellectual impairment is similar to parental consent for minors (see above).